Why have we been fitting ortho-K since 2003?…

 If you would like to know more please ask or make an appointment.
 We have highly experienced optometrists and contact lens specialists on hand to give you a well educated and sought after opinion.

-For evidence based medicine on Ortho-K see our Latest Eye Treatments Page and the links below.
+For evidence based medicine on Ortho-K see our Latest Eye Treatments Page and the links at the bottom of this page.

 For external evidence based medicine and research behind orthokeratology: